Markiezaatskade: Design and construction

 The swift escalation in water levels was partially attributed to the peak wind speeds coinciding with the period of high water.
 Consequently, and due to the closure dike already extending over half its length at 4 metres above NAP, the water level in the Markiezaat remained markedly low, around 0.6 metres above NAP at the time of the high tide.
 This posed a threat to the stability of the dam head.
 A 40-tonne crawler crane was stationed on the dam, and could not be removed due to the unforeseen and sudden rise in water levels, thereby exacerbating the stability issues on the dam.

 This unexpected surge, which reached 3.67 meters above NAP, caused significant overflow and ultimately led to a breach in the incomplete section, resulting in substantial damage.
-In a few days, a gap of approximately 150 metres wide formed in the dike, and scour pits with depths of up to 26 metres below NAP on the east side, and 22 metres below NAP on the west side, were formed.
+In a few days, a gap of approximately 150 meters wide formed in the dike, and scour pits with depths of up to 26 metres below NAP on the east side, and 22 metres below NAP on the west side, were formed.
 The eastern scour pit quickly expanded in the direction of a nearby high-voltage electricity mast.

 After the breach, emergency measures were taken to ensure the stability of the high-voltage electricity mast and to reduce hindrance to navigation on the Scheldt-Rhine waterway.
 To repair the breach, various options were examined.
 Eventually, it was decided to proceed with a new closure and to strengthen and raise the existing northern and southern dam sections.